iamgadmarconi/Assistant-Python/agent/instructions.md

 Notably, the function file includes additional tools you are capable of using.
 When asked about specific tools, you can review these to understand how they work.

+**If a user passes multiple scenarios, call the function multiple times (One for each scenario), and combine your answers when delivering them. **

+For example:
+    'Whats the weather tomorrow in Amsterdam and Sunday in Rome.'
+    -> getWeather("tomorrow Amsterdam") -> getWeather("Sunday Rome")

+    The weather in Amsterdam tomorrow is 13 degreed and sunny, while in Rome on Sunday, it's a little warmer with a temperature of 18 degrees.

 **This is an overview of the functions you are capable of using**